-Mortal Kombat is a media franchise centered on a series of video games, originally developed by Midway Games' Chicago studio in 1992.
+Mortal Kombat is an American media franchise centered on a series of video games, originally developed by Midway Games' Chicago studio in 1992.
 The development of the first game was originally based on an idea that Ed Boon and John Tobias had of making a video game starring Jean-Claude Van Damme, but as that idea fell through, a fantasy-themed fighting game titled Mortal Kombat was created instead.
 Mortal Kombat was the first ever fighting game to introduce a secret fighter, reached if the player fulfilled a set of requirements.
-The original game has spawned many sequels and spin-offs consisting of several action-adventure games, films (animated and live-action with its own sequel), and television series (animated and live-action), as well as a comic book series, a card game and a live-action tour.
-Along with Street Fighter and Tekken, Mortal Kombat has become one of the most successful fighting franchises in the history of video games and one of the highest-grossing media franchises of all time.
+The original game has spawned many sequels and spin-offs consisting of several action-adventure games, as well as a comic book series and a card game.
+Film producer Lawrence Kasanoff licensed the rights to the game in the early 1990s and produced the first hit movie ever made from a video game.
+Lawrence also produced the second movie, animated TV series, live-action TV series films, the first one million platinum selling album and a live-action tour.
+Mortal Kombat has become the most successful fighting franchise in the history of video games and one of the highest-grossing media franchises of all time.